dotkom/notifier/README.md

 Meetings (requires hardware)

 - Showing the rest of the days meetings so users may easily spot when to grab a coffee
-- Fetched via a service running at Onlines servers, which is fetched from a GoogleCal, service running at https://online.ntnu.no/service_static/meeting_plan
+- Fetched via a service running at Onlines servers, which is fetched from a GoogleCal, service running at https://online.ntnu.no/notifier/meetings

 Servant (requires hardware)

-- Shows who is responsible for the Online office at any given time
+- Shows who is responsible for the affiliation office at any given time
-- Fetched via a service running at Onlines servers, which is fetched from a GoogleCal, service running at https://online.ntnu.no/service_static/servant_list
+- Fetched via Online, which has prefetched from a GoogleCal, service running at e.g. https://online.ntnu.no/notifier/delta/office

 Coffee (requires hardware)

-- An arduino is connected to a big button at the Online office, to be pushed whenever someone is cooking a new pot of coffee
+- An arduino is connected to a button at your affiliations office, to be pushed whenever someone is cooking a new pot of coffee
 - Whenever a new coffee pot is made users get a HTML desktop notification with a random coffee meme
 - Overview showing how old the last pot of coffee is and how many pots of coffee has been made today
-- Fetched via a service running at Onlines Raspberry Pi, found at http://draug.online.ntnu.no/coffee.txt
+- Fetched via a running service, e.g. like this: http://draug.online.ntnu.no/coffee.txt

 Options page